NVIDIA/NeMo/docs/source/2.0/logging_and_checkpointing.rst

 Each of these classes is described in detail below.

-:class:`~nemo.lightning.pytorch.callbacks.modle_checkpoint.ModelCheckpoint`
+:class:`~nemo.lightning.pytorch.callbacks.model_checkpoint.ModelCheckpoint`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 NeMo's ``ModelCheckpoint`` callback is a wrapper around Pytorch Lightning's ``ModelCheckpoint`` and is responsible for handling the logic of when to save and clean up checkpoints.
-Additionally, ``ModelCheckpoint`` supports saving a checkpoint on train_end, and the callback provides support for asynchronous checkpointing.
+Additionally, ``ModelCheckpoint`` supports saving a checkpoint on train_end, and the callback provides the necessary support for asynchronous checkpointing.
 Below is an example of instantiating a ``ModelCheckpoint`` callback:

 .. code-block:: python